Taylor Swift and Travis Kelce are engaged

 There were those who speculated, with no evidence, that the relationship was not genuine but a cynical ploy for more fame, while some even theorized it was a plot to influence the U.S. elections.
 In the end, those voices were quieted by a happy couple who simply looked in love — now with an engagement ring rivaling the size of Kelce's three Super Bowl rings.

-It’s unclear when and where the two got engaged.
-A representative for Swift did not immediately respond to The Associated Press' request for comment.
+It’s unclear when and where the two, both 35, got engaged.
+Representatives for Swift and Kelce did not immediately respond to The Associated Press' request for comment on that detail, though Swift publicist Tree Paine confirmed the engagement ring was an old mine brilliant-cut diamond from Kindred Lubeck.
+Scarcely over an hour later, Kelce was stretching for practice in Kansas City, Missouri.

+The Chiefs do not anticipate making Kelce available until next week in Brazil, where they open the season against the Chargers in Sao Paulo.

-It's been just two weeks since Swift — and Kelce — last ignited a media frenzy, with the announcement of a new album, "The Life of a Showgirl."
+It's been just two weeks since Swift — and Kelce — last ignited a media frenzy, with the announcement of her new album, "The Life of a Showgirl."
+(It comes out Oct.
+3.)
 Kelce and his brother, former Philadelphia Eagles center Jason Kelce, assisted Swift with the rollout, hosting her on their typically football-oriented podcast, "New Heights."
 During the episode, she likened her career to her now-fiance's, saying their jobs were "to entertain people for three hours in NFL stadiums."

 When Jason Kelce asked his brother and Swift, sitting side-by-side, how they handled the discourse around their relationship, Swift said they just didn't.